f4mrfaux/7z-archive-extractor/README.md

 # Threaded Archive Extractor

 A powerful PowerShell script that recursively scans directories for archive files (ZIP, RAR, 7Z, etc.) and extracts them using multiple CPU threads for maximum performance.
+# usecase
+This handy script can be applied in multiple ways:

+- As a one-off utility to extract multiple archives
+- Set up as a scheduled task for periodic maintenance
+- As a file groomer for your favorite torrent client
+- For automating media library organization and extraction

 ## Features